nvim-neorg/neorg/README.md

 Neorg's setup process is slightly more complex than average, so we encourage you to be patient :)

-**After you're done with the installation process, run `:checkhealth neorg` to see if everything's correct!**
+**Neorg requires Neovim 0.10 or above to function.
+After you're done with the installation process, run `:checkhealth neorg` to see if everything's correct!**

 ### `rocks.nvim`